wp-plugins/share-buttons-by-soclever/readme.txt

 = Do I need to create an account? =

 Yes.
-In order to use and manage the Share Buttons & Analaytics By Soclever Social you will need to create an account with Soclever Social.
+In order to use and manage the Share Buttons & Analaytics By Soclever Social you will need to create an account.
+We don't have any contracts and don't require a credit card to create an account.

 = Do I have to add template tags to my theme? =